The TUI (botholomew chat)

 - Context & hybrid search — backs the Context tab's search.

-- Virtual filesystem — the
+- Files & the sandbox — the

 context_*tools visible in the Tools tab. - MCPX — how